WanHsuanLin/OLSQ2/README.md

 ## Setting the device

-To perform LSQC, we need to know the connections between the qubits, which is information about the physical device.
+To perform QLS, we need to know the connections between the qubits, which is information about the physical device.
 We are going to use the `setdevice` method by directly construct a device with some properties.

 ```